bluegreen-labs/phenor/README.md

 ### Model development, and parameter estimation

 The gathered data can now be used in model validation.
 Currently 17 models as described by Basler (2016) are provided in the pacakge.
 These models include: null, LIN, TT, TTs, PTT, PTTs, M1, M1s, PA, Pab, SM1, SM1b, SQ, SQb, UN, UM1, PM1 and PM1b models as described in Basler (2016).
+In addition three spring grassland phenology models: GR, SGSI and AGSI are included as described in Garcia-Mozo et al. 2009 and Xin et al. 2015.
+Finally, one autumn chilling degree day model (CDD, Jeong et al. 2012) is provided.
 Parameter values associated with the models are provided in a separate file included in the package.

 ```R
 # comma separated parameter file inlcuded in the package